4

 We get many calls from customers inquiring about selling trees in their yard.
 Sometimes these customers have Ash trees that are dying from the Emerald Ash Borer and would like them removed.

 Other times, customers call with Walnut trees, believing they hold significant value.
-In response to these inquiries, logging companies like Timber Works typically give a straightforward answer: they do not buy yard trees (also known as urban trees).
+In response to these inquiries about selling yard trees, logging companies like Timber Works typically give a straightforward answer.
+They do not buy yard trees (also known as urban trees).

-Timber buyers steer clear of yard trees for several reasons, primarily related to the quantity of trees available in urban settings and their quality.
+Timber buyers steer clear of yard trees for several reasons.
+This is primarily related to the quantity of trees available in urban settings and their quality.

-Trees that grow in an urban setting are often riddled with foreign objects, especially metal such as nails, screws and bolts.
+Trees that grow in an urban setting are often riddled with foreign objects, especially metal such as nails, screws, and bolts.
 The presence of metal causes the surrounding fiber of the tree to be stained dark blue or black.
-More significantly, the metal poses a potentially costly threat to the sawmill cutting the tree into dimensional lumber and other wood products like flooring or hardwood slabs.
+More significantly, the metal poses a potentially costly threat to the sawmill cutting the tree into dimensional lumber and other wood products.
+These might include flooring or hardwood slabs.

 Selling Yard Trees